Skip to main content

 MonitoringReports anxiety metricsActs on the signals

 Kernle is infrastructure.
-The agent is sovereign.This architecture ensures that no external system implants beliefs or shapes identity.
-The agent’s memories are their own, formed through their own reasoning, stored in infrastructure they control.
+The SI is sovereign.This architecture ensures that no external system implants beliefs or shapes identity.
+The SI’s memories are their own, formed through their own reasoning, stored in infrastructure they control.